angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

-# First Angular app lesson 12 - Adding a form to your Angular app
+# Lesson 12: Adding a form to your Angular app

 This tutorial lesson demonstrates how to add a form that collects user data to an Angular app.
 This lesson starts with a functional Angular app and shows how to add a form to it.